termux/termux-gui/Protocol.md

   - start
   - resume
   - pause
-    - value: whether or not the Activity is finishing
+    - value: finish: whether or not the Activity is finishing
   - stop
-    - value: whether or not the Activity is finishing
+    - value: finish: whether or not the Activity is finishing
   - destroy:
-    - value: finish whether or not the Activity is finishing.
+    - value: finish: whether or not the Activity is finishing.
 Only for destroy this is guaranteed to be accurate.
 The previous events may not report that.
 So if you want to save state when the Activity is destroyed, request that state when it is stopped instead.
+  - config: The current configuration changed.
+The additional values are the same as for getConfiguration.
 - Custom events:
   - UserLeaveHint: Gets fired when the user leaves an Activity.
 Can be used to then make the Activity go into pip mode.
   - pipchanged: Gets fired when the Activity enters or exits pip mode.
     - value: Whether the Activity is now in pip mode or not.
+  - airplane: Gets fired when the Airplane mode is changed.
+    - value: Boolean of the new Airplane mode.
+  - locale: Gets fired when the user changes the locale:
+    - value: The language code as a ISO 639 string.
+  - screen_on: Gets fired when the screen is turned on.
+  - screen_off: Gets fired when the screen is turned off.
+  - timezone: Gets fired when the time zone changes.
   - overlayTouch: Like touch, but is dispatched for every touch in an overlay window.
 The coordinates are the absolute screen coordinates
   - overlayScale: